jamesnulliu/jamesnulliu.github.io/content/blogs/wsl-is-all-you-need/index.md

 If you need a concise mannual for docker images and containers, see this blog: [Something about Docker](/blogs/something-about-docker)

-Install extension `ms-vscode-remote.remote-containers` in vscode to open a directory inside a running container with VSCode.
-All you need to do is:
+To open a directory inside a running container with VSCode, install extension `ms-vscode-remote.remote-containers`, and:

-1. Open a directory in WSL (where you installed docker and running containers as the host) with VSCode following [3.
+1. Open a directory in a WSL (where you installed docker and ran containers) with VSCode following [3.
 Work with VSCode](#3-work-with-vscode).
 2. Press `ctrl` + `shift` + `p`, search for command "Dev Containers: Attach to Running Container...".
 3. Choose and click the container you want to open.
 4. That's it.

+## 6. Networking

+### 6.1.
+Proxy

+Somethimes you may need to set the proxy for your subsystem.

+From my experience, the easiest way is to turn on `System Proxy` and `TUN Mode` in clash or v2ray on windows, and your WSL and the running containers will automatically use the proxy.